 Vesuvius plc is a public limited company, listed on the London Stock Exchange, and a constituent of the FTSE 250 index.
 Vesuvius develops and manufactures high-technology products and solutions for supply to the steel and casting industries under the brand names Vesuvius and Foseco.
-Vesuvius has a global presence with production sites in 38 countries delivering cost competitive products and time efficient service.
-Vesuvius has 91 sales offices worldwide, and also places industry experts at many customer locations.
-Vesuvius’ business is operated through 2 divisions – Steel and Foundry – with the Steel Division organised around three product lines – Steel Flow Control, Advanced Refractories and Technical Services.
+Vesuvius has a global presence with operations in 37 countries delivering cost competitive products and time efficient service.
+Vesuvius has 88 sales offices, 66 production sites and places industry experts at many customer locations.
+Vesuvius’ business is operated through 2 divisions – Steel and Foundry – with the Steel Division organised around three product lines – Steel Flow Control, Advanced Refractories and Digital Services.

-Vesuvius sources raw materials, other tradeable goods, and ancillary supplies for our manufacturing processes on a global, regional and site-specific basis.
-Vesuvius’ Chief Purchasing Officer has responsibility for the oversight of all group purchasing activities.
-Raw materials purchasing (predominantly in the form of high quality technical grade treated minerals and chemicals) is our largest purchasing spend, the majority of which is organised, monitored and controlled by Global Category Directors, supported by regional purchasing managers.
-Ancillary goods and services are sourced from global and local suppliers supported by a Global Category Director where applicable.
+Vesuvius sources raw materials, other tradeable goods and ancillary supplies for our manufacturing processes on a global, regional and site-specific basis.
+Vesuvius’ Group Vice President Procurement is responsible for purchasing identified groups of major raw materials used across the Group, together with the procurement of logistics.
+Individuals within the Group Purchasing organisation are also responsible for supplier quality and development, procurement intelligence and standardisation of purchasing processes.
+Raw materials purchasing (predominantly in the form of high quality technical grade treated minerals and chemicals) is our largest purchasing spend, the majority of which is organised, monitored and controlled by Global Category Directors.
+All purchasing of goods and services not undertaken at the Group level is undertaken in the Business Units, being sourced from global and local suppliers.

-In 2016 we launched a training programme on modern slavery, raising our senior purchasing staff members’ awareness of the issues, briefing them on the types of human rights abuses involved and providing them with information to assist them in identifying the warning signs of slavery and human trafficking.
-A further training programme to raise the awareness of all our key purchasing staff will be undertaken during 2017, which covers Vesuvius’ policies, industry sector risks, key warning signs or ‘red flags’, supplier on-boarding protocols and how to escalate concerns.
+A modern slavery training programme was previously launched to raise our senior purchasing staff members’ awareness of the issues, brief them on the different types of human rights abuses, higher risk industries for Vesuvius and providing them with information to assist them in identifying the warning signs of slavery and human trafficking.
+During 2017 an online training course was developed and rolled out to supplement the previous modern slavery awareness training.
+Supplier facing staff were enrolled into the online training which covered Vesuvius’ policies on human rights, industry sector risks, key warning signs, ‘red flags’, supplier on-boarding protocols and instructions on how to escalate concerns.

 John McDonough CBE (Chairman)